rzuku/rpmcontent/README.md

 Script cmprpmsf.sh

 1) Script 2 comapres the content of rpm with already installes software.
-2)As for script above parameters are 2 directories, however It is assumed: directory_nr1 is the directory of current instalation directory_nr2 is the directory where package is dowloaded
+As for script above parameters are 2 directories, however It is assumed: directory_nr1 is the directory of current instalation directory_nr2 is the directory where package is dowloaded